Student Projects Grant Scheme

 Information for students and staff applying for the Student Projects Grant Scheme:

-The Student Projects Grant Scheme received a large number of applications from students and staff this year.
-Applications for funding were very varied and of a high quality and the Panel was pleased to allocate £50k to support projects that will further enhance the student experience and employability of Kent students.
+The Students Project Scheme received a number of varied applications from students and staff this year.
+Applications for funding were of a high quality and the Panel was pleased to allocate £20k to support projects that will further enhance the student experience and employability of Kent students.

 As a donor to the Student Projects Grant Scheme funded by the Kent Opportunity Fund, I found reviewing the various projects a hugely rewarding experience.
 It is something other alumni should get involved with.
 I was impressed by the scope and breadth of these projects which were wide and various.
 I would encourage all students to consider applying if they have an interesting idea which needs help with additional funding.
 Employers will look favourably upon such endeavours and if additional funding can be raised too, this can only help the student and also demonstrate his or her potential.